solidfire/solidfire-docker-driver/README.md

 runs through the create process and creates the Volume on the SolidFire cluster.

-SolidFire driver-specific help can be obtained like so (assuming the default location of the binary):
+SolidFire driver-specific help can be obtained like so (assuming the location of the binary is in the user's $PATH):
   ```
-  /usr/local/bin/solidfire-docker-driver volume --help
+  solidfire-docker-driver volume --help
   ```

 Using this binary you can perform various operations such as create snapshots